 The whole Philippine archipelago is a magnificent destination for those who love nature but Palawan Island with it’s lush rainforests, crystal-clear waters, limestone cliffs, and pristine beaches make up represents a most stunning territory and unique ecosystem.

-• One of the most magical experiences of Palawan is observing the synchronized fireflies in the mangrove forests along the Iwahig River.
+- One of the most magical experiences of Palawan is observing the synchronised fireflies in the mangrove forests along the Iwahig River.

 Puerto Princessa.

-Puerto Princessa will be probably your arriving port, no matter whether you are trvaling by boat or plane.
-However – there are direct flights from Manila to El Nido, slightly more expensive than flights to Puerto Princessa, and you need to book them well in advance as they are quite popular.
+Puerto Princessa will probably be your arriving port, no matter whether you are travelling by boat or plane.
+However, there are direct flights from Manila to El Nido, slightly more expensive than flights to Puerto Princesa, and you need to book them well in advance as they are quite popular.

-One of Palawan’s most popular natural wonders is Puerto Princessa Underground River (Subterranean River National Park).
-This magnificent and globally renowned river is perfect to explore and appreciate the unique underground river system and limestone formations.
+One of Palawan’s most popular natural wonders is the Puerto Princesa Underground River (Subterranean River National Park).
+This magnificent and globally renowned river is perfect for exploring and appreciating the unique underground river system and limestone formations.

 El Nido - lifetime adventure.